jodi106/AI_Testing_Simulator/Developer-Documentation/runnerTool_Developer_Documentation.md

 This is the main module of runnerTool.
 Contains main method, RunnerTool class and Log class.

 #### Main Method
-The main method parses the arguments provided by the user, initiates an object of type RunnerTool using the parsed arguments and calls the methods RunnerTool.start_carla() and RunnerTool.runner().
+The main method parses the arguments provided by the user, initiates an object of type RunnerTool using the parsed arguments and calls the methods RunnerTool.start_carla(), and RunnerTool.runner().

 #### RunnerTool
 The RunnerTool class includes the most important methods used for runnerTool.
 The following will describe the most important methods.
 See docstrings in the code for descriptioins of all methods.

 * set_agent():

    Sequentially changes HeroAgent in .xosc file to user specified string.
 This method allows to change the Agent (self driving AI) that is used for the ego vehicle in all scenarios of a runnerTool run.
 ScenarioEditor uses ["simple_vehicle_control"](https://github.com/jodi106/AI_Testing_Simulator/blob/main/scripts/runnerTool/srunner/scenariomanager/actorcontrols/simple_vehicle_control.py) without additional arguments as default agent.
-So basically it simply enables the ego vehicle to reach the set destination via the road network with a set speed without considering any traffic elements.
+Basically it enables the ego vehicle to reach the set destination via the road network with a set speed without considering any traffic elements.

    Note, that by default no additional parameters are set in the .xosc files created by ScenarioEditor to avoid clash when changing agents.
 Some agents such as the simple_vehicle_control allow for enabling/disabling certain behaviors of the ego vehicle by adding arguments in the .xosc file.
-One could extend the set_agent() method to change/add parameters to the .xosc file depending on the selected agent if necessary. **In pricipal one could also set the parameters by hardcoding them directly in the python file of the agent to avoid having to change the .xosc file.** Additional parameters for the simple_vehicle_control can be added to the .xosc files like this (lines enclosed by "*"):
+One could extend the set_agent() method to change/add parameters to the .xosc file depending on the selected agent if necessary. **In principal one could also set the parameters by hardcoding them directly in the python file of the agent to avoid having to change the .xosc file.** Additional parameters for the simple_vehicle_control can be added to the .xosc files like this (lines enclosed by "*"):

    ```
               <AssignControllerAction>